 In this chaos, KCP saw an opportunity to track new housing starts within defunct CDDS.
 As homebuilders and bondholders negotiated deals to resurrect defunct CDDs, KCP simultaneously acquired tax certificates and, in some cases, the corollary CDD bonds for the properties within the community.

-In 2019, KCP announced a formal partnership with Michael Goldstein, an environmental attorney with unparalleled experience in Brownfield law and redevelopment, to found Goldstein Kite Environmental (GKE).
-GKE was created to finance the acquisition, remediation, and redevelopment of Brownfield properties throughout the Southeast United States.
+In 2019, Kite Capital Partners announced a formal partnership with Goldstein Brownfields Group, led by environmental attorney Michael Goldstein, to found Goldstein Kite Environmental (GKE).
+Mr. Goldstein’s experience and acumen in Brownfield law and redevelopment is unparalleled.
+GKE was created to finance the acquisition, remediation, and redevelopment of Brownfield properties throughout the United States.
 The stigmatized asset class presents significant barriers to entry and considerable opportunities to investors.

 While practicing environmental law for over 25 years, Mr. Goldstein forged important relationships among local and federal government regulators advocating Brownfield redevelopment.
-GKE harnesses these relationships to utilize a broad array of local and federally sponsored initiatives designed to incentivize the remediation and redevelopment of infill properties with environmental contamination issues.
-Through these channels GKE is able to source undervalued investment opportunities while coordinating entitlement strategies to address affordable housing and other underserved needs of the local community.
+GKE harnesses these relationships to utilize a broad array of local and federally sponsored initiatives designed to incentivize the timely remediation and redevelopment of both rural and infill/urban properties with environmental contamination issues.
+Through these channels GKE can source undervalued investment opportunities while coordinating entitlement strategies to address affordable housing, renewable energy and other underserved needs for stakeholders in the local community where these environmentally impaired sites exist.

-Prior to investment, GKE conducts thorough due diligence by partnering with industry leading land use attorneys, engineering firms and environmental consultants who are experts in mitigating risk within the niche asset class.
+Prior to investment, GKE conducts thorough due diligence by partnering with industry leading land use attorneys, engineers, architects, and environmental consultants who are experts in mitigating risk within the niche asset class.
 Upon acquisition, GKE works with the same professionals to conduct environmental remediation while concurrently entitling its investment properties for their highest and best use.
-Following successful remediation and entitlement efforts, GKE’s properties become administratively eligible for vertical development and are marketed for sale to a growing list of institutional builders with a desire to develop Brownfield properties.
+Following successful remediation and entitlement efforts, GKE’s properties become administratively eligible for horizontal and vertical development and are, in turn, marketed for sale to a growing list of institutional builders and renewable energy providers with a desire to develop Brownfield properties.

 Opportunity Zones are federally recognized, economically distressed communities where new investments, under certain conditions, may be eligible for preferential tax treatment.
 This initiative allows investor developers to diminish capital gains taxation and future appreciation by reducing their rate of taxation.
 These incentives are most beneficial when developers construct and hold the property for ten years or more.